nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - For flags that can take multiple values (eg. -subject, -tag), separate the values with commas.
 - Subjects can only be MATHEMATICS, PHYSICS, BIOLOGY, CHEMISTRY or ENGLISH.
 - Tags must be alphanumeric. '-', ',' and spaces are not allowed.
+- Duplicate phone numbers are allowed, since it is possible for 2 children to use their parent's number.
 </box>

 Examples: